 The article quoted Jerry Phillips, professor of biochemistry at the University of Colorado, who stated that “My concern for AirPods is that their placement in the ear canal exposes tissues in the head to relatively high levels of radio-frequency radiation.”

-Check out our eye-opening video below to see how we measure and test Apple AirPods radiation levels.
+Check out our eye-opening video below and read our blog to see how we measure and test Apple AirPods radiation levels.

 In fact, these risks are not restricted just to Apple's Airpods.
 Phillips emphasized that current evidence “indicates potential concerns for human health and development from all technologies that operate at radio frequencies.”